 Central Saint Martins – alcohol is not allowed unfortunately, you can have a dry PV on a Thursday morning (10am – 12pm) – unfortunately no external guests are able to be present as well due to building security so please be aware of this when you apply for the space.

 Chelsea on the first Thursday of your slot from 6-8pm.
-You can supply your own refreshments in agreement with the Events and Exhibitions Coordinator.
+You can supply your own refreshments in agreement with the Events and Exhibitions Coordinator at the SU.